Ali Alipour: C.S. Marítimo

 On 28 September 2020, Alipour joined Portuguese Primeira Liga club Marítimo on a two-year deal.

+He helped the team in many important matches and was one of the key players of the team in the front line.

+Gil Vicente

+On 18 May 2022, Alipour joined Portuguese club Gil Vicente.
+At this time, he was also linked to his previous club, Persepolis.

+Return to Persepolis

+On 19 July 2024, Alipour joined Persian Gulf Pro League side Persepolis with another contract.
+He was also linked to Esteghlal Tehran.
+After signing the contract with Persepolis he said: "I came back with full concentration and calm thinking, and I'm very happy that it happened".

 International career

 Alipour was called up to the Iran national football team in March 2017.
 He made his debut against Sierra Leone on 17 March 2018 in a friendly match.